Trusted WordPress tutorials, when you need them most.

 As a new WordPress theme designer, you quickly learn the challenges of maintaining long CSS files while keeping them organized, scalable, and readable.

-Many designers and front-end developers recommend using a CSS preprocessor language like Sass or LESS to make the job easier.
-But what are these things?
+Many designers and front-end developers, including the ones here at WPBeginner, recommend using a CSS preprocessor language like Sass or LESS to make the job easier.
+But what are these preprocessors?
 And how do you get started with them?

 This article is an introduction to Sass for new WordPress theme designers.
 We’ll tell you what a CSS preprocessor is, why you need it, and how to install and start using them right away.